 Coagulase-positive staphylococci (also see Staphylococcosis) are frequently responsible for bacterial infections in the bones and joints of broiler chickens.
-Mycoplasma synoviae (see Mycoplasmosis: Mycoplasma synoviae Infection in Poultry) may also play a role in infectious bone disorders and can be monitored serologically.
+Mycoplasma synoviae (see Mycoplasma iowaeInfection in Poultry) may also play a role in infectious bone disorders.

 In broilers, bacterial infections are most common in the proximal femur and proximal tibiotarsus in birds >22 days old.
 In the proximal femur, the condition is also referred to as femoral head necrosis, which is reported to be the most common cause of lameness in broiler chickens.
 The etiology appears to be vertically transmitted staphylococci, often in combination with infection by immunosuppressive viruses (eg, see Infectious Bursal Disease).
 Floor eggs have been shown to be common carriers of staphylococci, so their use should be avoided.
 A high standard of hatchery hygiene can reduce this risk.
 Formaldehyde fumigation within the hatchers is also likely to help.
 In addition, hatchery fluff samples (ie, hatching debris such as down feather and egg shell remains) can be examined to monitor for contamination with staphylococci.

 Staphylococcal infections in joints and tendons are also seen in breeders.
 Outbreaks are often due to bacterial infection subsequent to an existing tendinitis.
 A history of other diseases such as coccidiosis is often associated with an increase in staphylococcal infections in breeders.
 In some instances, reoviruses may also be isolated.
 (Also see Viral Arthritis).
 The virus is vertically transmitted.
 Vaccines against the condition have been developed.